 - The London Borough of Ealing Pension fund is part of the Local Government Pension Scheme (LGPS), which is a statutory, funded pension scheme.
 The LGPS benefits are defined and set out in law.
-There have been no significant changes to the LGPS scheme in the year 2010/11.
-However from 30 September 2010 to 2 October 2011 the rules on transferring previous LGPS rights have been relaxed to allow previous LGPS pension rights an employee currently held as a deferred benefit to be transferred and merged with their active benefits.
-This could lead to a substantial increase in transfers in/out within the financial the year 2011/12. - 2.
-The objective of the London Borough of Ealing Pension Fund's financial statements is to provide information about the financial position, performance and financial adaptability of the Fund, as well as to show the results of the stewardship of management. - 3.
+There have been no significant changes to the LGPS scheme in the year 2011/12. - The objective of the London Borough of Ealing Pension Fund's financial statements is to provide information about the financial position, performance and financial adaptability of the Fund, as well as to show the results of the stewardship of management. - 3.
 The Fund is operated under regulations made by the Department of Communities and Local Government under Section 7 of the Superannuation Act 1972. - 4.
 Membership of the fund consists of contributing members, deferred members, pensioners, widows and dependants.

-31 March 2011 31 March 2010
+31 March 2012 31 March 2011

-Contributing members 6,379 6,691
+Contributing members 6,242 6,379

-Deferred members 6,248 5,959
+Deferred members 6,350 6,248

-Pensioners, widows and dependants 6,237 6,123
+Pensioners, widows and dependants 6,571 6,237

-The Council is the administering authority of the scheme and has the major share of contributors and pensioners.
-There are now 17 contributing scheduled bodies and 7 admitted bodies.
+5. The Council is the administering authority of the scheme and has the major share of contributors and pensioners.
+There are now 20 contributing scheduled bodies and 7 admitted bodies.
 All of the bodies shown below contribute to the Fund.

-Employers contributing to the Fund as at 31st March 2011 are:
+Other employers contributing to the Fund as at 31st March 2012 are:

 Scheduled Bodies Admitted Bodies

+Brentside High Compass Group

+Brentside Primary EC Harris Cardinal Wiseman Greenwich Leisure

-Brentside High May Gurney
+Derwentwater Primary May Gurney (left 1 April 2012)

-Dormers Wells Infant Viridian Housing (Formerly Servite)
+Dormers Wells Infant MITIE PFI

-Dormers Wells Junior MITIE PFI
+Dormers Wells Junior NSL Parking

-Dormers Wells High Greenwich Leisure
+Dormers Wells High Viridian Housing

-Dormers Wells Trust Compass Group

-Drayton Manor High NSL Parking (joined April 2010)
+Dormers Wells Trust Drayton Manor High

+Edward Betham CE Primary

-Ellen Wilkinson School for Girls EC Harris (joined July 2010)
+Ellen Wilkinson School for Girls

-Ealing Homes (Until 31st March 2011)

-Featherstone High

-Greenford High

-Northolt High
+Featherstone High Greenford High Northolt High St Ann's

+Twyford Academy

-St Saviours University of West London (formerly Thames Valley University) West London Academy Woodend Infant Woodend Junior
+University of West London (formally Thames Valley University)

+West London Academy